An Affordable Estate Plan

-Your will is the document which dictates your wishes upon your death.
+Your will is the document that dictates your wishes upon your death.
 Specifically, it gives you a chance to direct the treatment of certain assets—your home, your belongings, and the remainder or “residual” of your estate.
-The will also gives you a chance to detail your burial wishes and make other special requests.
+The will also give you a chance to detail your burial wishes and make other special requests.

 Your will also gives you the chance to name a guardian for your minor children in the event you pass away before your children reach an age of majority.
 If you are married, this is only necessary if both parents pass away– our affordable estate plan addresses that.
 You also have an opportunity to name a trustee to look after the assets of your estate if your children are minors when you pass.
 This way, your minor children do not have full access to the assets until an age that you determine is appropriate.